tsmith512/tsmithcreative/_drafts/my-first-alexa.md

 - Select the sensible region for your endpoint.
 - Enter your endpoint URL in the displayed field: `https://YOUR_HOST/api/alexa?api_password=YOUR_API_PASSWORD`
 - Do not enable **Account Linking**.
-That's if AWS would need account-specific data, like the Spotify skill.
+That's if AWS would need account-specific data, like Spotify or YNAB skills.
 Home Assistant doesn't have user accounts.

 Next up is SSL configuration:

 ![SSL](/assets/blog/alexa-hass-octoprint/intents.jpg)

-If you created an SSL certificate in Part 1 above, copy the whole text of the `.crt` file into this text field:
+If you created an SSL certificate in Part 1 above, copy the whole text of the `.pem` file into this text field:

 ```
 -----BEGIN CERTIFICATE-----